SECURE 2.0 Act of 2022 Introduces Key Changes for Workplace Retirement Plans

 |BDO Insight: Employers need to consider immediately updating employee notices and plan procedures for these important changes in the law.|

 - Later required minimum distributions (RMDs).
 SECURE 2.0 increases the age at which retirement plan participants must begin receiving RMDs from 72 to 73, starting January 1, 2023.
 The original SECURE Act increased the starting age for RMDs from 70½ to 72.
+Then, starting January 1, 2033, the starting age for RMDs increases from 73 to 75.

 - Aggregation of distributions on tax-preferred retirement accounts that hold annuities.
 Effective December 29, 2022, RMDs can be determined by aggregating distributions from both the annuity and non-annuity investments.